paritytech/capi-multisig-app/README.md

 * Signatory groups
 * Reject a proposed transaction (requires a messaging service to send a message to the transaction proposer)

+# Glossary

+* Multisig - a wallet controlled by multiple signatories
+* Multisig configuration - the combined set of rules governing a particular multisig.
+This would include signatories, thresholds, and any other rules.
+* Stash - a wallet containing the funds/assets which the multisig is set-up to control.
+This is usually a pure proxy that is controlled by a wallet with a multisig set-up attached.

 # References and Links